Generic Name: Propranolol hydrochloride

 Gastrointestinal: Nausea, vomiting, epigastric distress, abdominal cramping, diarrhea, constipation, mesenteric arterial thrombosis, ischemic colitis.

 Allergic: Hypersensitivity reactions, including anaphylactic/anaphylactoid reactions; pharyngitis and agranulocytosis; erythematous rash; fever combined with aching and sore throat; laryngospasm; respiratory distress.

 Autoimmune: Systemic lupus erythematosus (SLE).

 Skin and mucous membranes: Stevens-Johnson Syndrome, toxic epidermal necrolysis, dry eyes, exfoliative dermatitis, erythema multiforme, urticaria, alopecia, SLE-like reactions, and psoriasisiform rashes.
 Oculomucocutaneous syndrome involving the skin, serous membranes, and conjunctivae reported for a beta-blocker (practolol) have not been associated with Propranolol.

 Propranolol is not significantly dialyzable.
 In the event of overdosage or exaggerated response, the following measures should be employed:

-If ingestion is or may have been recent, evacuate gastric contents, taking care to prevent pulmonary aspiration.
+General: If ingestion is or may have been recent, evacuate gastric contents, taking care to prevent pulmonary aspiration.

 The electrocardiogram, pulse, blood pressure, neurobehavioral status and intake and output balance must be monitored.
 Isoproterenol and aminophylline may be used for bronchospasm.